foobarbetty/Bettys_Portfolio/README.md

 I’m Elisabete (pronounced eee-lisa-bet), also known as “Betty”.
 Welcome to my GitHub Repository!

-I'm passionate about using my programming skills to transform complex, messy datasets into visual formats that are both easy on the eyes and the brain.
-So far I've done this primarily through the statistical programming language and environment known as R, SQL and JasperSoft iReport.
+Like the Computer Science variable “FooBar”, the term “Programmer” can represent many concepts.
+For me, it means using code to build tools that solve problems.

-Many titles have been coined to decscribe the work I do, but in reflection of this ever-changing field of "Big Data", I've chosen to go with the Computer Science variable, "FooBar".
+I'm especially passionate about simplifying complex data into formats that are easy on the eyes AND the brain, and am currently pursuing Software Engineering and Web Development roles with a focus on building tools.

 Have fun exploring this repository!
 Please reach out and "Say Hello", if you have questions, suggestions or would simply like to connect!